NYC Flea Extermination Services

 At Positive Pest Management, we take great pride in our organization and strongly believe that our services should always exceed our customer’s expectations.
 Our highly competent professional staff is always eager to help you with any of your exterminating needs.

-Operated by Benett Pearlman, the Regional Director of the New York State Pest Management Association, Positive Pest Management specializes in commercial, residential, and industrial properties.
+Operated by Benett Pearlman who is a former Regional Director of the New York State Pest Management Association.
+Mr. Pearlman spent 10 years as NYPMA’s regional Director.
+Positive Pest Management specializes in commercial, residential, and industrial properties.
 We’re in the trenches everyday, trouble shooting on site and committed to permanently solving all your pest problems in a cost-effective manner.

 When it’s time to select a pest control company for bed bugs, termites, carpenter ants or other pest removal needs, Positive Pest Management is the best choice you can make.
 We have the experience and the expertise you need to exterminate any kind of pest problem.
 And we have a real passion for pest removal.
 That keeps us a leader in the industry.